 Ascorbic acid is added to many foods to fortify them to original, pre-processing Vitamin C levels.
 It is a synthetic antioxidant/preservative.
 There are natural and organic alternatives.
 As a vitamin, it should be addressed under nutrient vitamins and minerals.
-Ascorbic acid should be removed from the National List.
+Ascorbic acid should be removed from the National List or annotated to limit its use to an antioxidant.

-Calcium citrate, potassium citrate, sodium citrate Reference: §205.605(b):
+Calcium citrate, potassium citrate, sodium citrate

+Reference: §205.605(b):